hfndb/cookware-headless-ice/docs/configuration.md

 + *compiler*: Possible values: none, javascript, flow or typescript.
 The setting javascript will convert recent versions of JavaScript to a browser compatible version.
 + *dirs / output*: Where to put your JavaScript files.
 + *dirs / source*: Location of your TypeScript or JavaScript files.
++ *lineStripping*: In case of compression of an already transcompiled file for usage in a web browser, keywords which need space after or around can be set here.
 + *nodeVersion*: For Babel.
 Possible values: current or version number.
++ *removeObsolete / exclude*: An array with files which will be excluded from auto-removal.
 + *sourceMapping*: For Babel.
 Output source maps and fullfil requirements for [source-map-support](https://www.npmjs.com/package/source-map-support)
 + *sourceVersion*: For Babel.
 Possible values: es2015, es2016, es2017, es2018.
 + *useWatch*: For local development server.
 If true, will transcompile if a source file changes.
-+ *removeObsolete / exclude*: An array with files which will be excluded from auto-removal.
 + *apps*: Main browser app files, compressed and with dependencies merged into it from node modules and other source.
 Each bundle is defined as follows:
 ```
 {